ADVISORI Logo

 • Before RPA: Process Mining to identify and analyze automation candidates

-• During RPA Development: Detailed process documentation as basis for bot design
+• During RPA development: Detailed process documentation as the basis for bot design

-• Iterative Improvement: Continuous adaptation of bots based on process data
+• Iterative improvement: Continuous adjustment of bots based on process data

 • Task Mining to capture user interactions at the UI level

-• Combination of process and task level for complete process understanding
+• Combination of process and task levels for a complete process understanding

-• Integration of Process Mining and RPA platforms for seamless data exchange
+• Integration of Process Mining and RPA platforms for smooth data exchange

-• Building a common Center of Excellence for Process Intelligence and Automation
+• Establishment of a shared Center of Excellence for Process Intelligence and Automation

-• Establishment of KPIs for continuous success measurement
+• Definition of KPIs for continuous success measurement

 What role does RPA play in the context of Hyperautomation?

-Hyperautomation is a holistic approach to enterprise automation that orchestrates various technologies, tools, and platforms to automate business processes end-to-end.
-RPA forms a central building block but is combined with other technologies to cover a broader spectrum of processes and create more intelligent automation solutions.
+Hyperautomation is a comprehensive approach to enterprise automation that orchestrates various technologies, tools, and platforms to automate business processes end-to-end.
+RPA forms a central building block within this approach but is combined with additional technologies to cover a broader range of processes and create more intelligent automation solutions.

 • RPA: Focus on UI-based automation of rule-based, repetitive processes